Cray-HPE/ims/Kata.README.md

 Try running:
 kubectl get runtimeclass

-If the command doesnt produce any results you will need to install the kata-qemu runtime class onto the kubernetes cluster with the following commands:
+If the command doesn't produce any results you will need to install the kata-qemu runtime class onto the kubernetes cluster with the following commands:

 cat > /tmp/qemu-class.yaml <<EOF
 ---